 The Japan Institute of Plant Maintenance (JIPM) developed a seven-step method aimed at achieving the required changes in personal attitude and the adoption of TPM through a company.
 The steps to develop this change of attitude are:

 In this phase a thorough cleaning of the machine is done to remove visible dust, dirt and grease etc. Equipment is also fully repaired, given oil changes etc.

 Phase 2.
 Measures to discover the causes of dirt, dust and faults

-After cleaning the machine it must not get dirty again and fall into the same state.
-Causes of dirt, dust and irregular operation must be avoided (oil leaks, for example), access to clean and lubricate difficult places must be improved and to reduce the time needed for these two basic functions (clean and lubricate) is sought.
+After cleaning the machine the aim is for it to not get dirty again.
+Causes of dirt, dust and irregular operation must be avoided (oil leaks, for example), access to cleaning products and lubricants must be improved and available in easy to access places.

 Phase 3.
 Preparation of procedures for cleaning and lubrication